 8] Bring your own device

 This guide is useful if you carry your device to work or school.
 You will need to use an account from your work or school, and it gets access to organizational resources and connect to their network.
-Also, this will make sure the device follow the rules and group policies applied by the admin.
+Also, this will make sure the device follows the rules and group policies applied by the admin.
 Click here.

-While parts of the guide is still getting updated, and you may find a few features rather old compared to the recent version, but if you are a beginner, it should work fine for you to get started.
+While parts of the guide are still getting updated, and you may find a few features rather old compared to the recent version, but if you are a beginner, it should work fine for you to get started.